This EASY Healthy Peanut Butter for kids and toddlers is naturally sweet with no added sugar and perfect for making nutrient dense PB&J sandwiches!

 Yep, this is completely safe and healthy for those who stick to a vegan diet or gluten free diet.

 Um, yes?
-If your kids like ripe bananas (who doesn’t like that sweetness), they will love this healthy peanut butter.
+If your kids like ripe bananas (who doesn’t like that sweetness), they will love this homemade peanut butter.
 And if you haven’t tried my chia jam, you MUST make them together.

 Now tell me what you’re putting this amazing nut butter on!
-Leave me a comment below if you and your family loves this power peanut butter!
+Leave me a comment below if you and your family love this recipe!

 Ingredients